 Tinned Tomatoes.
 When you want a bit more texture, adding some tintoms to the pan helps a lot.
 Buying plum and chopping them yourself is more cost-effective than pre-chopped, but nowadays I value the convenience of being able to just whack them in.
 Remember, we’re not just prepping for disaster, we’re prepping for “I can’t be bothered to make anything tonight” as well.
 Sometimes mashing plum tomatoes is too much to manage.

 Dried Herbs.
 When my wife and I moved into our first flat, we quickly became extremely poor due mainly to drinking all our wages away as soon as we got paid.
 We were 18 at the time.
-Now 35, we still remember the day the dried herbs ran out and our dinner was literally dried pasta and a tin of tomatoes.
+Now in our mid thirties, we still remember the day the dried herbs ran out and our dinner was literally dried pasta and a tin of tomatoes.
 Trust me when I say seasoning makes all the difference.

 Water.
 Buy as much as you can store.
 Huge bottles, little bottles, whatever’s most cost-effective.
 I find that little bottles tend to get pilfered and suddenly you realise you’ve only one left.
 Then again, if you need to evacuate or quickly pack an overnight bag, those 5 litre bottles are not helpful.
 So store both.
 Maybe keep the little bottles less accessible so they don’t get pinched as much.